haxtheweb/edtechjoker/draft-outline.md

 - Create a gist that references your dev.to article
 - Point to your updated repo / state of your card
 - If you have specific issues / questions, ask them in this gist
+- I will be glancing at your code for this check in because it should be pretty far along; specific questions and your article is what i'll be focusing on
 - submit gist to canvas

 ## Mid-term exam - Week 8 we'll have an exam
 - Anything from slides is fair game